A superstatistics approach to the modelling of memristor current-voltage responses: Background

-where $q=1+1/c$~\cite{tsallis_q_exponential_definition}.
-One can check that at the limit $q \to 1$, $e_q(x)=e^x$.
-It shall be noted that \eqref{eq:generalized_boltzmann_gamma_0} requires $c$ to be positive and thus $q > 1$.
-However, a duality exists in which $q' = 2-q$, which allows to consider cases where $q < 1$~\cite{q_deformed_duality}.
-Superstatistics provide a natural way to extend Boltzmann-Gibbs statistics to a more general class of power-law distributed dynamics.
-Such processes are believed to be commonplace in complex out-of-equilibrium systems.
-The literature provides numerous examples of observations which follow power-law distributions: Wind power persistence in Europe shows heavy tails for low- and high-velocity~\cite{superstatistics_wind_power}, chemical reactions between metals and chloride solutions exhibit power law behavior~\cite{power_law_chemical_reaction}, frequency fluctuations in power grids can be characterized by superstatistics~\cite{power_grid_superstatistics}, and current-overpotential of Li-ion batteries have been explained by deformed Butler--Volmer equations~\cite{deformed_bv_equations}.
+Superstatistics provide a natural way to extend Boltzmann-Gibbs statistics to a more general class of power-law distributed dynamics which can exhibit long-range interactions, metastability, or driving forces that keep the system out of equilibrium~\cite{superstatistics_applications_2004}.
+The literature provides numerous examples of observations which follow power-law distributions, namely chemical reactions between metals and chloride solutions exhibit power law behavior~\cite{power_law_chemical_reaction}, wind power persistence in Europe shows heavy tails for low- and high-velocity~\cite{superstatistics_wind_power}, frequency fluctuations in power grids can be characterized by superstatistics~\cite{power_grid_superstatistics}, and curved current-overpotential of Li-ion batteries have been modeled by $q$-deformed Butler--Volmer equations~\cite{deformed_bv_equations}.